 Kahn grew up in Salisbury NC.
 He received his BA from UNC in 1946, his Bachelor of Civil Engineering from NCSU in 1948, his MS in Structures from MIT in 1949, and his Bachelor in Architecture from NCSU in 1956.
 He served on the NCSU School of Design faculty from 1959-1968 and designed NC State's Carter Stadium, below.

 He was also the project architect for Minges Coliseum at ECU, working under Carter Williams.
 Kahn was recruited by the University of Kansas in 1968 to become the first Dean of their School of Architecture and Urban Design.
 During Kahn's tenure, the Modernist, cosmopolitan orientation of the program expanded with additional emphasis on social concerns and international relations.
 Kahn brought rationalism and scientific attitudes of MIT coupled with the strong Bauhaus-based design orientation of NCSU.
 After closing out his tenure in academia in 1991, he retired to Chapel Hill NC.

-1961 - The Robert W. and Ann Work Residence II, 214 Hillcrest Circle, Chapel Hill,designed with Robert Burns and Brian Shawcroft.The Works moved to Chapel Hill from Charlotte where they lived in a house designed by Odell.
+1961 - The Robert W. and Ann Work Residence II, 214 Hillcrest Circle, Chapel Hill NC.
+Designed with Robert Burns and Brian Shawcroft.The Works moved to Chapel Hill from Charlotte where they lived in a house designed by Odell.
 Kahn won an AIANC award for the house in 1962.
 Built by Triangle Home Builders.
-Sold to Chester and Edna Davidson in 1966.
-Sold to Teva Stone and Daniel Simpkins in 2002.
+Sold in 1966 to Chester and Edna Davidson.
+Sold in 2002 to Teva Stone and Daniel Simpkins.
 Bottom photo by Leilani Carter.

-1964 - The Robert H. and Pauline R. Helle Residence, 1822 North Lakeshore Drive, Chapel Hill.
+1964 - The Robert H. and Pauline R. Helle Residence, 1822 North Lakeshore Drive, Chapel Hill NC.
 Designed with Robert Burns and Brian Shawcroft.
 Located on Eastwood Lake.
-Sold to Frederic and Barbara Cleaveland in 1966.
+Sold in 1966 to Frederic and Barbara Cleaveland.
 Sold in 1991 to Susan Claire Nasser and Yves de la Queriere.
 Sold in 2006 to Martin and Sue Ulshen.

 Sources include: Charles Kahn; Brian Shawcroft.